 Defense Attorneys for State Bar Matters

 We regularly represent attorneys and other clients in various different types of proceedings before the North Carolina State Bar.
 We are the only law firm in North Carolina that has attorneys who have the unique perspective of both prosecuting and defending attorneys before the State Bar.
-Our attorneys who represent the firm’s clients before the State Bar include: Doug Brocker, formerly Trial Counsel and a Special Prosecutor for the State Bar; Deanna Brocker formerly Assistant Ethics Counsel to the State Bar; and Brooke Ottesen; and Crystal Carlisle.
+Our attorneys who represent the firm’s clients before the State Bar include: Doug Brocker, formerly Trial Counsel and a Special Prosecutor for the State Bar; Deanna Brocker formerly Assistant Ethics Counsel to the State Bar; and Whitney Waldenberg; and Crystal Carlisle.

 For example, our attorneys regularly represent and defend attorneys who receive a grievance from the State Bar.
 If an attorney receives a letter of notice and substance of grievance, he or she will have 15 days to provide a written response to the State Bar.
 This written response generally is the only opportunity an attorney has to tell his or her side of the story in the grievance process.
 The staff counsel reviews the information provided, conducts additional investigation if necessary and makes a recommendation to the Grievance Committee.
 The Grievance Committee deliberates in a closed session and determines whether there is probable cause to believe a violation occurred and, if so, it can impose certain levels of discipline.